 Choosing the Right Elderberries and Alcohol

 Fresh berries offer vibrant flavor but demand higher-proof alcohol (120+) to counteract their moisture.
 Dried elderberries work well with 80-100 proof spirits like vodka.
-For those who prefer to avoid spirits, creating an elderberry tincture without alcohol using glycerin is an excellent alternative.
+Consider these differences:

 Essential Equipment: Jars, Bottles, and More